Mixed local-nonlocal equations with critical nonlinearity on $\mathbb{R}^N$: Non-existence, Existence, and Multiplicity of positive solutions: Abstract

 \section{Abstract}

-We study the following critical problem involving the mixed local-nonlocal operator:
+We consider the following quasilinear critical problem involving the mixed local-nonlocal operator:

-where $N \ge 3,\, s\in (0,1),\, 2^*= \frac{2N}{N-2}$, and $f$ is a nontrivial non-negative functional which lies in the dual space of the ambient solution space.
-For $f \equiv0$, \eqref{main_prob_abstract} does not admit any nontrivial weak solution in $L^2(\mathbb{R}^N)$.
-This phenomenon stands in contrast to the purely local (for $N>4$) and purely nonlocal (for $N>4s$) cases.
-On the other hand, when $f \not \equiv 0$, we prove the existence of at least two positive weak solutions to \eqref{main_prob_abstract}, provided that the dimension $N$ satisfies certain restrictions and $\|f\|$ is small in the corresponding dual space.
-Next, we consider the nonlinear analogue to \eqref{main_prob_abstract}, namely
+where $s \in (0,1), p \in (1, \infty), N>p$, $p^*=\frac{Np}{N-p}$, and $f$ is a nonnegative functional in the dual space of the ambient solution space.
+If $f \equiv0$, then we show that \eqref{main_prob_abstract_1} does not admit any nontrivial weak solution.
+This phenomenon stands in contrast to the purely local and purely nonlocal cases.
+On the other hand, if $f$ is a nontrivial nonnegative functional, we establish the existence of a positive weak solution to \eqref{main_prob_abstract_1} provided $\|f\|$ is small.
+For this purpose we prove the concentration compactness principle for the mixed operator $-\Delta_p +(-\Delta_p)^s$ in $\mathbb{R}^N$.
+We also discuss the multiplicity of positive weak solutions to \eqref{main_prob_abstract_1}.

-where $p \in (1, \infty), N>p$, $p^*=\frac{Np}{N-p}$, $f$ is a nontrivial non-negative functional in the dual space of the ambient solution space.
-As in the semilinear case, no nontrivial weak solution exists for \eqref{main_prob_abstract_1} in $L^p(\mathbb{R}^N)$, when $f \equiv 0$.
-Moreover, for $f \not \equiv 0$ with sufficiently small $\|f\|$, \eqref{main_prob_abstract_1} admits a positive weak solution.
-For the existence, we prove a concentration compactness principle for $-\Delta_p+(-\Delta_p)^s$.